Pranziss/Coding-buddy/README.md

-# 📚 Personal Local Tutor Chatbot
+# 📚 Personal Coding Tutor Chatbot

 A lightweight(?), local chatbot app built for **desktop/laptop use** — perfect for study help, reviews, or just chatting.
 It runs entirely offline using open-source LLMs.